konydeveloper/KonyDao/README.md

 # Data Access Object Generator for Kony WebSQL Javascript API

+## What?

 Model your database in java and generate a Kony database interface for your app.
+Avoid coding WebSQL this way entirely.

 ## Usage